rexcontrols/REXexamples/Modbus_examples/02_ModbusTCP_Data_Exchange/README.md

-Modbus TCP data exchange (Ethernet connection)
+﻿Modbus TCP data exchange (Ethernet connection)
 ==============================================

 This folder contains the source files for the demonstration project on data